njanakiev/njanakiev.github.io/_posts/2019-02-12-jupyter-notebook-server.md

 You have learned how to set up Jupyter for a server from start to finish.
 This is a task that gets easier with every server set up that you do.
 Make sure to delve into the surrounding topics of Linux server administration since working with servers can be intimidating in the beginning.
 Using Jupyter you have access to a wide variety of kernels that enable you to use other languages.
 A list of all available kernels can be found [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 I hope this was helpful and if you have any further questions or remarks, feel free to share them in the comments bellow.

 I covered in a [previous tutorial](https://janakiev.com/til/jupyter-virtual-envs/) how to work with virtual environments in Jupyter notebook.
 There is also an option to run Jupyter as a Docker container.
 You can use for example the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/) container.
 You can read more on how to work with Jupyter and Docker in [this guide](https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html).
+For further security considerations have a look at [Security in the Jupyter notebook server](https://jupyter-notebook.readthedocs.io/en/stable/security.html).
 Here are further links that I have learned from and that might be useful for you too:

 - [Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04)
 - [Running a notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)